 2. Choose a Healthcare Floor Coating with Flexibility

 A hard resinous surfaces are great for moving items in a warehouse, but aren’t suited for healthcare flooring.
 In a doctor’s office or clinic, a softer floor provides a gentler impact and is easier on the feet and back.
 Soft urethane healthcare floor coverings, like Prime Flex 4611, give you an easy-to-clean surface that can withstand long-term impact and traffic.

 3. Choose a Healthcare Floor Coating that’s Bacteria-Resistant

 In a clinical setting, it is vital to have flooring that minimizes the possibility of live bacteria being transferred to patients and doctors.
 Through a system of healthcare floor paint, sealants and coatings, you can have a floor that provides your work area with the least amount of risk from infection.

 1. Purchase a Low-Quality Healthcare Floor Paint

-Although it might seem to save you money up front, purchasing a low-quality healthcare floor paint may cost you much more in the long-run.
+Although it might seem to save you money up front, purchasing a low quality healthcare floor paint may cost you much more in the long-run.
 These healthcare floor paints can crack, flake and chip under the rigors of the traffic in a healthcare facility.
-This can not only lead to unattractive floors that must be repainted regularly, but can become a health hazard for people who inhale particulate paint flakes.
+This not only leads to unattractive floors that must be repainted regularly, but can become a health hazard for people who inhale particulate paint flakes.